Microsoft’s Brad Smith on the Power and Perils of Technology

 The continuing rapid growth and development of technology, with AI systems more effectively and powerfully processing visual information and analyzing speech and language, will result in more automation and jobs disappearing for car and truck drivers, radiologists, fast food workers, machinery inspectors, paralegals, and others.

 “But some jobs cannot be replaced by AI,” Smith stated, “like jobs requiring human creativity, empathy, human interactivity.”
 Social workers, teachers, nurses, and therapists, for example, will not be replaced by AI, but will use AI to enhance their work.
 Jobs will be created in computer science, data science, and also in the ethics of technology.
+And of course, the expertise required to fix these machines if ever they malfunction-this is a job which will require human intervention at all points of technological advancement.
+Whether it’s personal computer repair or the troubleshooting of super-powerful industrial computers, the technical knowledge held by the experts in this field will always prove invaluable.
 The most important question, he stated, is “How can AI empower people?”

 The elimination of some jobs, the creation of new jobs requiring new skills, and the evolution of old jobs, also requiring new skills, throughout history have always been consequences of the growth of technology.
-Smith emphasized the importance of embracing the changes, pursuing further education to learn liberal arts, the humanities, and social sciences, as well as engineering and computer science.
+Upskilling with current trends should take a prominent stand when it comes to technical works.
+Take AI, for instance, the evolving machine learning feature engineering ideas and tactics should be incorporated into projects to be ahead of the technological requirements.
+Smith also emphasized the importance of embracing the changes and pursuing further education to learn liberal arts, the humanities, and social sciences, as well as engineering and computer science.

 “The companies and countries that will fare best in the AI era will be those that embrace these changes rapidly and effectively,” Smith observed.
 “Put simply, new jobs and economic growth will accrue to those that embrace the technology, not those that resist it.”
 But skilling-up for the world of 2038 will involve more than science, technology, engineering, and math.
 “As computers behave more like humans, the humanities will become increasingly important,” he added.